StewMacLean/Bonjour/README.md

 Configure the service types to browse in the openApp method.
 For testing, it is best to browse for only one service type as there is quite alot of tracing output generated.

 Then click the script icon to open the app.

+Alternatively, you can download the preloaded image and Pharo 10 engine for a quick start.

 ### Troubleshooting